By The Hockey Paper

 The FIH’s Pro League has been dealt a blow after Scottish Hockey withdrew from hosting Pakistan men’s home matches – three months until the start of world hockey’s new elite tournament.

 In an announcement on Monday, the national governing body said that “significant changes” from a memorandum of understanding signed in 2016 had contributed to unsuitable contract terms over staging the matches at the National Hockey Centre in Glasgow.
+Wherever you are in the country you can find the best odds with help from these UK gambling offers.

 David Sweetman, Scottish Hockey’s Chief Executive said: “After lengthy negotiations, it is with sadness and frustration that it has not been possible to agree a contract with the Pakistan Hockey Federation.